The Moonspeaker:

 "Indians had no history until they met Europeans."
 Apparently, they kind of sat around in mothballs and then got unpacked in a hurry when Columbus decided to get lost.

 Jokes aside, it wasn't so long ago that the statement above was considered an unquestioned fact among the majority of non-Indigenous north americans, especially historians.
 History was defined as beginning with writing, most famously through books like Samuel Noah Kramer's History Begins in Sumer.
 Supposedly nobody could remember a thing accurately without writing anything down, and there can be no accurate history without accurate memory.
 So no writing, no history.
 This definition of history wasn't always consistently applied: the Aztec and Mayan Nations have been considered to have no history until the Spaniards encountered them in spite of their writing systems.
 History certainly isn't always accurately remembered or accurately written down, as anyone who has learned anything about nazi history books or the peculiar slants of church histories in Europe – or watched a series like Terry Jones' Barbarians, for that matter.
-Few historians could have imagined this long-accepted truth would be overturned by a Métis woman who returned to university in her fifties after her children were grown.
+Few historians could have imagined this long-accepted truth would be overturned by a woman who returned to university in her fifties after her children were grown and after firmly established an award-winning career in journalism.
+In 2021, Darren Préfontaine published a preliminary book-length biography of Dickason with the Gabriel Dumont Institute, which has provided important corrections and updates to this article.

 Image Courtesy of the Aboriginal Multi-Media Society, 1997

 Olive Patricia Dickason was born in the city of Winnipeg, Manitoba in 1920.
-Her mother was Métis, and her father was english.
-When her family lost everything in the Depression, they pulled up stakes and left for the bush, where Dickason's mother had grown up gathering, hunting, and trapping.
-It wasn't long before Dickason and her sister were learning bush skills from their mother and helping to support the family.
-Dickason took grades 9 and 10 by correspondence, but her family was unable to finance anymore of her schooling.
+Her mother Phoebe Philmène Côté was french canadian, somewhat distanced from her heritage due to being orphaned at an early age, and her father Frank Williamson was an english emigrant.
+When her family lost everything in the Depression, they pulled up stakes and left for the bush, where they picked up bush living skills by necessity, complimenting Côté's rural farm-based knowledge.
+Préfontaine explains that ultimately the primary fishers and hunters in the family were Dickason and her sister Anne.
+This was a profoundly difficult transition for the family, formerly living in an upper middle class fashion, and frequently going hungry at first while building their hunting and gathering skills.
+Yet Dickason and her sister were lucky in that their mother was a former school teacher, so even without ready access to a school their mother could guide their studies.
+Dickason took grades 9 and 10 by correspondence, but her family was unable to finance any more of her schooling.
 Despite the setback she didn't give up, and while travelling around southern Saskatchewan selling magazines, Dickason found an opportunity to finish high school.
 The opportunity came through Athol Murray, who became her mentor and helped her finish high school and go on to university.

 Cover From An Out of Print Early Edition of Canada's First Nations Courtesy of OUP, 2017.

-The first reactions to her proposed thesis topic were incredulous.
+The first reactions at the university of ottawa history department to her proposed thesis topic were incredulous.
 "What?!
 Indians don't have any history, you want the anthropology department."
 Dickason stood her ground, finishing her master's degree in 1972 and going on to complete a doctorate on the same topic.
 Then, she wrote Canada's First Nations: A History of Founding Peoples From the Earliest Times, a text that has since gone into its fourth edition, spawned A Concise History of Canada's First Nations which is in its second edition, paved the way for other scholars of Indigenous history in Canada, and is broadly used as a university text book.
-In studying her own roots, Dickason has also written numerous papers about the ethnogenesis of the Métis Nation in eastern Canada and the subsequent development of the Métis Nation in western Canada.
-Her very first book, The Myth of the Savage and the Beginnings of French Colonialism, originally published in 1997, has remained in print ever since.
-It includes critical evidence that in fact even under the european law of the time, the seizure of Indigenous land and incessant colonial violence against them was completely illegal.
+In studying her own roots, Dickason has also written numerous papers about the ethnogenesis of the Métis Nation in southwestern ontario and the subsequent development of the Métis Nation in western canada.
+Her very first book, The Myth of the Savage and the Beginnings of French Colonialism, originally published in 1997, remained in print for nearly thirty years, and is now available for pdf download curtesy of the university of alberta press on the internet archive.
+It includes critical evidence that even under the european law of the time, the seizure of Indigenous land and incessant colonial violence against them was completely illegal.
 It is a dryer read than Canada's First Nations, but is well worth the effort.
 Among other perhaps startling facts for many readers is the historical information showing that initially, the french did not see themselves as a different "race" than the Indigenous people they met, and even emphasized how they were the same colour once their paint was scrubbed off.
 Not that this was a wholly positive thing, since this was promptly twisted into a justification for stealing Indigenous children, killing Indigenous men, and taking Indigenous women into both legalized and unsanctioned marriages.

 Dickason passed away in 2011, and since then the university of calgary has created the Dr. Olive Dickason Award, "which honors the accomplishments of an Aboriginal student who has overcome adversity and life challenges to succeed."
 At long last the university of alberta is honouring her this year with events to be held in November 2017 and a room dedication.
 Yet it is fair to say the greatest honours paid to her are the growing numbers of Métis scholars and historians at work today, including Heather Devine, Adam Gaudry, Michael Evans, and Leah Dorion, to name just a few.